- Home

 3. Eat more plant-based foods

-According to studies by Oxford University, a global switch to a mostly plant-based diet would reduce greenhouse gas emissions by two-thirds, save up to eight million lives by 2050, and avoid climate damages of $1.5 trillion.
+Plus, eating green is one of the best things you can do for the planet.
+According to 2023 research by Oxford University, vegan diets have 70% less environmental impact than high-meat diets.
+And back in 2016, studies predicted that a global switch to a mostly plant-based diet would reduce greenhouse gas emissions by two-thirds, save up to eight million lives by 2050, and avoid climate damages of $1.5 trillion.

-The cheapest and healthiest way to eat more plant-based food is just to eat more fruit and veg, and to make sure you’re getting protein and other nutrients from plant sources like beans, tofu, legumes, nuts, and seeds.
+The cheapest and healthiest way to eat more plant-based food is to eat more fruit and veg, and make sure you’re getting protein and other nutrients from plant sources like beans, tofu, legumes, nuts, and seeds.

 To see how tasty plant-based meals can be, take a look at these 14 healthy and easy vegetarian recipes.
-You can also find more information in our article; What are the benefits of a whole food, plant-based diet?
+You can also find more information in our article: What are the benefits of a whole food, plant-based diet?

 4. Eat local, seasonal produce

-To find out more about the benefits of eating seasonally, check out our article; What fruit and vegetables are in season now?
+To find out more about the benefits of eating seasonally, check out our article: What fruit and vegetables are in season now?

 5. Eliminate food waste

-• Batch cook: cooking in bulk and then freezing the leftovers saves time and money, and reduces waste.
+- Batch cook: cooking in bulk and then freezing the leftovers saves time and money, and reduces waste.

 6. Switch to a green energy supplier

-You can find out more in our article; How do green energy tariffs work?
+You can find out more in our article: How do green energy tariffs work?

 7. Be smart when washing your clothes